Sensor fusion: be sure of uncertainty

 In case you’ve dabbled in state estimation, there’s a good chance you already encountered the following story: selected some sensors, picked an algorithm (usually Kalman or LQE), spent significant time on implementation and debugging, and then came to the conclusion that the resulting estimate is too noisy.
 Iteration, trying out other sensors and filter configurations, eventually made for a satisfying result, at the expense of lots of time spent coding and setting up experiments.

-Now, here’s the thing: one can gather 90 % of those design insights with just a fraction of the implementation work, and even omit running the filter (in simulation or real-world) entirely.
-That requires a few targeted short cuts, and this article shows how.
+Now, here’s the thing: one can gather 90 % of those design insights with just a fraction of the implementation work, and even omit running the full filter (in simulation or real-world) entirely.
+That requires a few targeted shortcuts, and this article shows how.

 To discuss the approach, we’ll go through the design of an estimation system for an autonomous multirotor landing on a visual marker.
 The used four-state Kalman filter is a simplified version of the one I developed for my master’s thesis.

 After a brief discussion of the challenge at hand, the first step is to write out the system matrices.
-Thereafter we cover the covariance matrices, including translating the discrete measurements to continuous.
+Thereafter we cover the covariance matrices.
 The final step is to evaluate the relation of sensor noisiness on the state estimate covariance to find out what sensing system improvements will increase performance most effectively.
 In particular, we’ll see how influential the marker observation rate is, and whether it’s the camera, the gyro or the accelerometer that are to be improved.

 Math terms